thebhavana/angular-crud-books/readme.md

 ### TO CONNECT DATABASE MONGODB

-* Ceate a collection and connect to locahost or that particular connection.
+* Ceate a collection and connect to localhost or that particular connection.
 * If the connection doesn't work => Start the service of mongodb shell by searching services in searchbar.